MuhammedMahrous/myLibrary/README.md

 To use this app you need to run an pplication server to host it, since the PDF.js library requires running from a service;
 it won't work using the File system (opening the files directly on the browser).
-We recommend to install http-server node package using $npm install -g http-server then running $http-server in the main application directory
+We recommend to install http-server node package using $npm install -g http-server then running $http-server in the main application directory .

+After adding a book to a shelf, the books itself must be moved manually to Books folder inside main project directory ( “/Books” ).

 ## Credits